Powerless (novel): Plot

-The king of Ilya believes the Ordinaries are abnormal and would ruin the Kingdom's reputation.
-Every year, the kingdom of Ilya holds a series of competitions called 'The Purging Trials'.
+The King of Ilya believes the Ordinaries are abnormal and would ruin the kingdom's reputation.
+Every year, the kingdom holds a series of competitions called 'The Purging Trials'.
 In these 'Trials', nine chosen Elites battle each other to see who is the strongest and would come out on top.
-Paedyn saves the prince's life and now becomes known as the 'Sliver Saviour'.
-And all of a sudden, she is chosen to compete in these so-called 'Trials'.
-She has to fake being an Elite and try to survive the Trials and somehow win.
+Paedyn saves the prince Kai’s life and becomes known as 'the Silver Savior' due to her silver hair.
+Because of this, she is chosen to compete in the Trials.
+Paedyn has to survive the Trials whilst also posing as an Elite Psychic.

 Background

 Roberts began writing Powerless at age 18 and shared story updates with social media followers to request feedback on tropes.

 Roberts originally self-published the book.
 It was then published by Simon & Schuster in 2023.

 Reception

 Reviews

 Reviewers critiqued Roberts's handling of difficult topics amidst a fantasy romance novel.
 Publishers Weekly discussed how "Roberts unevenly touches on themes of privilege and inequality via sometimes overly descriptive prose", as well as how "steamy romantic encounters" are juxtaposed against "heart-pounding action and gory violence".
 Despite Roberts's attempt to address common tropes, Kirkus Reviews found that novel to be "a lackluster and sometimes disturbing mishmash of overused tropes".
-They specifically compared Powerless The Hunger Games, noting that Roberts's story isn't "bolstered by the original’s heart or worldbuilding logic".
+They specifically compared Powerless to The Hunger Games, noting that Roberts's story isn't "bolstered by the original’s heart or worldbuilding logic".
 They also discussed "illogical leaps", "inconsistent characterizations", and "ableist language", which serve as a backdrop to "lighthearted romantic interludes".